A Dual-Helix Governance Approach Towards Reliable Agentic Artificial Intelligence for WebGIS Development: Dual-Helix Governance Approach for WebGIS Development

 To operationalize the conceptual framework described above, we translate the Knowledge and Behavior axes into a functional, 3-track architecture that serves as the implementation substrate directly targeting the identified constraints ($C1$--$C5$).
 The three tracks are illustrated in Figure~\ref{fig:3-track}.
 The architecture is implemented as a unified Knowledge Graph (KG) where every governance artifact (i.e., a rule, fact, or workflow) is stored as a version-controlled node.
 These nodes follow a specific taxonomy to manage different granularities of information (Table~\ref{tab:knowledge-types}).

+Programmatically, the KG is structured as a collection of JSON documents, which allows the autonomous agent to traverse the hierarchical relationships.
+Each node definition includes a semantic description used for contextual retrieval and a relative path linking to a local Markdown file containing the expanded, human-readable instructions.
+An illustrative example of a conceptual knowledge node from the COVID-19 mapping case study (see Section~\ref{section-case-study-covid}) is shown in Listing~\ref{lst:node-example}.

 This structural approach aligns with the community goals for Autonomous GIS, which envision systems that move beyond passive toolsets to become active "artificial geospatial analysts".
-We specifically map the operational tracks and graph substrate of our framework to the five autonomous behaviors defined in recent GeoAI research agendas \citep{li_giscience_2025}, as summarized in Table~\ref{tab:goal-mapping}.
+We specifically map our framework to the five autonomous behaviors defined by \citet{li_giscience_2025}: the Skills track enables self-generating and self-executing workflows via validated templates, while the Behaviors track enforces self-verifying structural validation.
+Additionally, the hierarchical Knowledge Graph and role separation facilitate self-organizing resource management, and the Knowledge track drives self-growing adaptation through a persistent feedback loop

 \textbf{Track 1 (Knowledge)} operationalizes the Knowledge Externalization axis, serving as the agent's institutional memory.
 By grounding the agent in verifiable domain facts rather than potentially incorrect training data, this track enables the storage of technology stacks, design patterns, and project-specific contexts.
 This externalization addresses $C1$ (long-context limitations) by offloading structural data from the model's ephemeral attention mechanism and addresses $C2$ (cross-session forgetting) through a standardized initialization protocol that restores project context from the graph.
 Furthermore, the track enables auditable self-learning: i.e., as the agent discovers new patterns, it persists them as new nodes, providing immediate adaptation without retraining ($C5$).